Esri/i3s-spec/format/Indexed 3d Scene Format Specification.md

 ...
 </pre>

 <p>This scheme is not recommended for very large stores, as there is a limit of 64K folders in several contexts such as FAT32 file systems,
 which are still used on mobile media.</p>

 <p><strong>Note: The example files that are part of this spec in the profiles contain comments,
 which are not allowed in JSON documents, and therefore use the *.js file extension.</strong></p>

 <h3><a name="_8_2">CouchDB, IndexedDB and other Key-Value Stores</a></h3>

 <p>The Scene Server stores i3s resources in a document-oriented database.
 After
 testing, CouchDB was selected as being suitable.
 Especially large stores benefit from this type of storage.
 Especially when data is updated often or when highly distributed cooking processes are used, CouchDB storage is recommended.</p>

 <p>In CouchDB, each node is stored by using <code>nodes_&lt;NodeID&gt;</code> as a key.
 The document
 itself is stored as the value document.
 All resources are added as attachments to that value document.
 3dSceneLayer.json documents are stored using the special key <code>3dSceneLayer_&lt;LayerID&gt;</code>.</p>

 <p>IndexedDB is a Key-value document store available in
 many current browsers, such as Firefox, Chrome and Internet Explorer.
 IndexedDB offers a method of storing data client-side and allows indexed database queries against JSON documents.
 It can be used to have persistent stores on the client side and uses an identical scheme as server-side, CouchDB storage.</p>

 <h3><a name="_8_3">Scene Packages (spk files)</a></h3>

 <p>Scene Packages (spk) serve two purposes: They allow a complete i3s layer, with all resources, to be transported or exchanged as a single file,
 and they optionally also allow to be directly consumed by applications such as clients or services.
 The file layout is identical to the <a href="#_8_1">File System layout</a> described before.
 This is referred to as the BASIC folder pattern.
 There is also an EXTENDED folder pattern that uses subtree partitions to avoid problems with very large packages.
-This EXTENDED pattern is added as a keyword only in this sepcification version for future proofness.
+This EXTENDED pattern is added as a keyword only in this specification for future proofness.
 Within an archive, this BASIC folder pattern results in the following structure:</p>

 <div>